REX2626/Astro-Attack/README.md

 Improve Neutral ship functionality - better decision making in fights (who to shoot at, enemy or player)

 Neutral ship when attacking, will only become passive again once the whole group of enemies or defeated

-Change custom cursor colour based on whether you are hovering over an enemy or not

 Enemy tracking for player